TheBliX/TheBliX/README.md

 ## Hello everyone ✨
-I'm Blix and i love to code
+I'm BliX and i love to code

 Of course it doesn't mean i know how to do that properly :)